Call for Papers

 From the outset, a ‘freely–downloadable’ approach was adopted although at that time there was no clear Open Access policy.

-The journal's vision was further developed by Professor Robert Schweitzer from Queensland University of Technology and Dr Trish Sherwood of Edith Cowan University, with Professor Christopher Stones (then Head of Psychology at Rhodes University and who later joined the faculty at the University of Johannesburg in 2008) becoming involved shortly thereafter.
+The journal's vision was further developed by Professor Robert Schweitzer from Queensland University of Technology and Dr Trish Sherwood of Edith Cowan University, with Professor Christopher Stones (then Head of Psychology at Rhodes University and who later joined the faculty at the University of Johannesburg until 2013) becoming involved shortly thereafter.

 The IPJP was subsequently born in 2001, with Professor Schweitzer being its first Editor-in-Chief and Dr Stuart Devenish becoming its Executive Secretary.